lillyoh/colorpalettes/README.md

 - Drag and drop boxes using React Sortable HOC
 - Emoji picker from Emoji Mart
 - React and Material Design tutorials by Colt Steele
+- This project is a clone of the Flat UI Colors Tool